Versions: Standard and Plus

 Remediation message

-End user remediation will enable admins to provide their users with details about why their access has been denied and what steps need to be taken to restore access.
-See Allow users to unblock apps with remediation messages in Context Aware Access for more information.
+End-user remediation will enable admins to provide their users with details about why their access has been denied and what steps need to be taken to restore it.
+For more information, see Allow users to unblock apps with remediation messages in Context Aware Access.

 Security > Context-Aware Access > User Message